red-flag/red-flag.github.io/index.md

 ### Keep it inside company

 While it can be touching life question, keep it inside company and do not let outside world know.
-For example use enterprise social network, like yammer  with `#redflag` tag.
+For example use enterprise social network, like yammer  with `#red-flag` tag.